priyankanegi424-beep/Airbnb_Clone/README.md

 ## Thank You

-Thank you for exploring Airbnb!
+Thank you for exploring Stayvel!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us. 😊

 ---
 ### Thanks for visit... 😊😊😊